suding1111/kata01/NOTES.md

 Interface, representing all the required APIs of a discount

 AbstractDiscount:
-An abstract class which imlements the base logic which is shared by all the Discount implementations.
+An abstract class which implements the base logic which is shared by all the Discount implementations.

 GroupPriceDiscount:
 Specific implementation of discount "Buy 2 for the price x".